Prof-M-s-Classroom/programming-assignment-2-ethanTr10/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)

+- When I was trying to extract the information from the text file, I kept on encountering an "exit code error 134 (interrupted by signal 6:SIGABRT)."
+To solve this, I made an if statement to account for when tempCharFromFile was the delimiter or when a new line is encountered so that it does not add that char to the end of my temp string, textReadFromFileSoFar.
+The exclusion of delimiter and new line meant that I was able correctly convert the string into the ints for event, left, and right numbers.

 Example:
 > Initially, my program was crashing when trying to access an uninitialized node.
 I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.

----When I was trying to extract the information from the text file, I kept on encountering an "exit code error 134 (interrupted by signal 6:SIGABRT).
+---

 ## **7. Sample Output & Walkthrough**
 (Provide an example of how the game runs, including player input.)